HMAS Farncomb: Operational history

 In August 2011, Farncomb suddenly lost propulsion while using the schnorkel at periscope depth off Rottnest Island.
 The restart did not function, and the boat began falling backwards.
 A full emergency ballast blow brought the submarine to the surface, and the engine was restarted.

 Farncomb was deployed to Hawaii to participate in the 2012 Rim of the Pacific (RIMPAC) multinational exercise.
 On 22 July, the submarine fired a Mark 48 torpedo at the former ammunition ship USNS Kilauea, breaking the ship in two and sinking her.
 A few days later, a hose in the submarine's weight compensation system split while the boat was recharging her batteries, causing flooding.
 Farncomb surfaced from periscope depth without major incident and sailed to Pearl Harbor for repairs.

 In October 2013, Farncomb was the only submarine to participate in the International Fleet Review 2013 in Sydney.
 During November 2013, Farncomb participated in the Black Carillion 2013 submarine escape training exercise.
 She began a full docking cycle refit in 2014, with most of her crew transferring across to HMAS Rankin.
 She returned to the Fleet in August 2016.

 Farncomb returned to base at Fleet Base West, Rockingham, in August 2019 after a five month deployment during which she participated in the international exercises Bersama Shield, Pacific Vanguard and Talisman Sabre.

 In October 2022 Farncomb visited Yokosuka in Japan to participate in an international fleet review organised to mark the 70th anniversary of the Japanese Maritime Self Defense Force.

+In September 2023, Farncomb suffered a small electrical fire while on routine patrol.
+The Australian Defence Forces stated that the crew quickly extinguished the fire and no crew members were injured.
+The ship continued on patrol.

+HMAS Farncomb is expected to undergo sustainment and capability enhancements under the Life-of-Type Extension (LOTE) program in 2026, extending her service life into the 2030's.
+She will be the first Collins-class submarine to receive the upgrades.